tock/tock/doc/wg/core.md

 A core team member is expected to:

--Help review a percentage of new pull requests to the Tock code base. -Provide opinions and input on substantial design decisions or major changes to Tock.
+- Help review a percentage of new pull requests to the Tock code base.
+- Provide opinions and input on substantial design decisions or major changes to Tock.
--Help test Tock prior to releases.
+- Help test Tock prior to releases.

 To join the core team, a contributor must be nominated by an existing core team member.
 The nominator will open a pull request updating this document with the